hypernetes/HyperNetes/README.md

 # Quick Overview

 HyperNetes is a rewrite of Hyperledger Composer.
-Rather than managing docker images through Docker Compose, FabriKube supports Kubernetes.
+Rather than managing docker images through Docker Compose, HyperNetes supports Kubernetes.

 # Getting in touch
 We would love to hear what you think about HyperNetes!
 Please feel free to contact us if interested in contributing.